Tune In: Learn Spanish with the Radio in 6 Sound Steps

-- Talk Radio: Talk radio focuses on discussion rather than music.
+Talk radio focuses on discussion rather than music.
 Stations like this can help you get a feel for conversational Spanish.
 La Red Rosario from Argentina, Radio Austral from Chile and Radio Nacional de España from Spain all offer talk radio programming.

-- Sports: Maybe you love soccer.
+Maybe you love soccer.
 Perhaps another sport is more up your alley.
 Regardless, you can hear discussion and even some live coverage at Radio Nihuil from Argentina and La Nueva Radio Ya from Nicaragua.

-- Music: Music is a useful way to learn Spanish grammar and vocabulary.
-Once a song is stuck in your head, it’s easy to remember all you learned from it.
-But tastes in music vary.
-Maybe you like folk.
-Maybe you like pop.
-Maybe you like oldies.
-Regardless, there’s a radio station out there for you.
+Music is a useful way to learn Spanish grammar and vocabulary.
+Once a song is stuck in your head, it’s easy to remember the words and, by extension, their meanings.

-- Entertainment: Entertainment radio generally focuses on a broader mix of music and talk, but its primary purpose is to entertain listeners.
+Entertainment radio generally focuses on a broader mix of music and talk, but its primary purpose is to entertain listeners.
 If you’re interested in more varied listening, this is a good option.

-3. Tune in Daily
+3. Tune In Daily

 4. Jot Down Notes

 Once you’ve been listening for a while, it’s time to start jotting down some notes.
 This is an important part of active listening.
 Active listening involves engaging with the work and is the type of listening most often encouraged in formal classroom settings.
 It’s a helpful way to acquire the building blocks of language.

 As you listen, you may want to write down the following:

 What words or phrases do speakers frequently use that you just can’t figure out from context clues?
 Write them down.
 Once you’ve finished your listening session, you can look them up in a dictionary.